kakshaycs/numerical_method/README.md

 # numerical_method

-this is an advance calculater
+this is an advance calculator
 1. numerical integration
 2. interpolation
 .